-Mechanical and Electrical Properties Example: Carbon Nanotubes Nanotubes are long, thin cylinders of carbon.
+Nanotubes are long, thin cylinders of carbon.
 They are 100 times stronger than steel, very flexible, and have unique electrical properties.
 Their electrical properties change with diameter, "twist", and number of walls.
 According to their electrical behavior, they can be conducting or semi-conducting.

-Reasons for Special Properties of Nanoscale Materials 1 Increasing the surface area to volume ratio
+Application to sunscreen Reasons for Special Properties of Nanoscale Materials 1 Increasing the surface area to volume ratio